FelixOnline/v2/content/articles/2016-4-29-ex-student-trevor-philips-says-muslims-in-britain-do-not-want-to-participate.md

 imported: true
 ---

-Ex\-ICU President and broadcaster, Trevor Philips, appeared in a Channel 4 documentary called “What do Muslims really think?”
+Ex-ICU President and broadcaster, Trevor Philips, appeared in a Channel 4 documentary called “What do Muslims really think?”
 The controversial show, which aired in the Easter break, reflected on a poll which had quizzed Muslims on their thoughts on issues like homosexuality, sharia law and human rights.

 The data collection methods have been criticised by a number of sides.
 Muslims were interviewed in areas where a minimum of 20% of the population practice Islam, which are also home to some of the poorest and religiously conservative Muslim families.
 This arguably isn’t a representative view of Muslims living throughout the UK.
 The control group given the same questions were also only interviewed on the phone, rather than face to face.One of the most misleading answers was that about reporting terrorism.
 Although 34% of Muslims said they would report someone to the police who they knew was involved with people who supported terrorism in Syria, this figure was only 30% in the control group.
 Despite this, Philips called the stat “alarming”.